codeonlyjs/website/content/guide/components.md

 <div class="tip">

-Although this example shows how a typical single-page-application might mount the top-level component for an entire application, the same approach can be used to mount smaller widgets, controls and panels - even if the rest of the project doesn't use CodeOnly.
+Although this example shows how a typical single-page-application might mount the top-level component, the same approach can be used to mount smaller widgets, controls and panels - even if the rest of the project doesn't use CodeOnly.

 </div>